zstuartp/AstroReduce/README.md

 that isn't the intended use.
 AstroReduce is currently intended to run in the directory structure described above, or as part of some other process which invokes this script and specifies other directories.

-# Contributing
-Feel free to contact me via email or on GitHub with any questions, corrections, or improvements.